 If multiple routes appear, tap the one you want to take.

-• Hear turn-by-turn directions: (iPhone 4s or later) Tap Start.
+• Hear turn-by-turn directions (iPad Wi-Fi + Cellular): Tap Start.

 Maps follows your progress and speaks turn-by-turn directions to your destination.
 To show or hide the controls, tap the screen.